 Benefits of Implant Dentures

+Dr. Heather Adams provides implant dentures as part of her restorative dentistry services in Northwest Arkansas.
 Choosing to anchor a denture with dental implants improves the long-term function and health of the smile.
 Implant dentures do not slip and require no special cleaning solutions.
 When possible, Dr. Adams encourages patients to consider using implant secured dentures.
 Patients who use an implant secured denture enjoy long-term oral health and quality of life benefits.
+The benefits of an implant dentures include:

 - Supporting facial structure integrity